MicrosoftDocs/customer-insights/ci-docs/consent-management/get-started.md

 ## Step 4: Apply consent rules to segments in audience insights

 The rules you created automatically sync with audience insights.
 [Activate default consent rules](../audience-insights/activate-consent.md) for segments in audience insights.
 You can now [export segments](../audience-insights/export-destinations.md) in audience insights with applied consent data rules.

+## Step 5: Review consent metrics on the home page

+The imported consent data and related rules are visualized on the **Home** page of the Consent Center.
+Charts inform you about the recent data imports and rules.

+- **Communication preferences breakdown** lists the communication channels for which you imported consent data.
+It visualizes the amount of profiles that have provided consent alongside of the profiles that have not provided consent for each communication channel.
+- **Consent rules breakdown** summarizes the consent preferences across all communication channels.
+- **Data use purpose breakdown** lists the purposes for using consent data and the aggregated consent preferences across all profiles.
+- **Subscription breakdown** informs about the consent preferences for data sources that import subscription data.

+The home page also provides a set of helpful links that point to relevant articles in the documentation.